Improved convergence rate of kNN graph Laplacians: differentiable self-tuned affinity: Introduction

 Let $dV$ represent the (local) volume form on $\sM$ induced by $g$, then $(\calM, dV)$ gives a measure space.
 For a probability distribution $P$ on $\calM$, we can use $dV$ as the base measure and denote $P$ as $dP = p dV$, whenever $P$ has a density $p: \sM \to [0, \infty)$.

 \paragraph{Manifold derivatives.} To differentiate a function $f$ on the manifold $\calM$, one can compute the derivatives of $f$ using local charts.
-Specifically, for $f \in C^k(\calM)$, given $\forall x\in \sM$ and a local chart $(U, \phi)$ around $x$, $\phi: U \to \R^d$, $f \circ \phi^{-1}$ is $C^k$ on $\phi(U) \subset \R^d$.
-This way of defining function differentiation is {\it extrinsic}, meaning that the definition depends on the choice of charts.
+Specifically, for $f \in C^k(\calM)$, given $ x\in \sM$ and a local chart $(U, \phi)$ around $x$, $\phi: U \to \R^d$, $f \circ \phi^{-1}$ is $C^k$ on $\phi(U) \subset \R^d$.
+This way of defining function differentiation depends on the choice of charts.
 The mapped coordinates in $\R^m$ by $\iota$ are called extrinsic coordinates.
-In contrast, a construction is called {\it intrinsic} if it only depends on the Riemannian tensor $g$, not the embedding mapping $\iota$ or any other choice of charts.
+In contrast, a construction is called {\it intrinsic} if it only depends on the Riemannian tensor $g$, not the embedding mapping $\iota$.

 The intrinsic manifold derivative (covariant derivative) of a function $f \in C^k(\calM)$ is defined using the Riemannian (Levi-Civita) connection $\nabla$ on $\sM$.
 Specifically, the first derivative $\nabla f$ at $x\in \sM$ is defined s.t. $\forall v \in T_x \sM$, $\nabla f\big|_x (v) = \nabla_v f\big|_x := \frac{d}{dt} f( \gamma (t))|_0$ where $\gamma(t)$ is a differentiable curve on $\calM $ s.t. $\gamma (0)= x$ and $\gamma'(0) = v$.
 For a smooth vector field $U$, we denote by $\nabla f(U) = U (f) $ defined as $U (f)|_x = \nabla_{U(x)} f|_x$.
 Higher-order derivatives can also be defined using the connection.
 Formally, for smooth vector fields $V_1,\dots, V_l, U$ on $\calM$, $\nabla^{l+1} f(U, V_1,\dots, V_l) = \nabla_U (\nabla^l f) (V_1, \dots, V_l) = \nabla_U ( \nabla^l f (V_1, \dots, V_l) ) - \sum_{j=1}^l \nabla^l f (V_1, \dots, \nabla_U V_j , \dots, V_l) $.